amici-ursi/ImagesOfNetwork/README.md

 Go ahead and create your master subreddit.
 Set it up the way you want.
-Privacy settings, flairs, you name it, the basic settings, at least, will all be copied over when we start making the *real* subs in our netowrk.
+Privacy settings, flairs, you name it, the basic settings, at least, will all be copied over when we start making the *real* subs in our network.
 Just not wiki pages.
 They're handled separately, mostly for moderation purposes.

 Make sure you at least create the wiki pages 'userblacklist' and 'subredditblacklist'.